 Colourful Ireland

 “Colourful pubs and shop fronts” were among the topics mentioned in the briefing for my latest photo assignment for Tourism Ireland.
-The aim was to capture imagery that tourists immediately associate with Ireland: traditional pubs in all shades of colour and places with vibrant facades.
-There was no need for a classic location scouting to find these.
-In my former adopted home of West Cork, you come across such scenes at every turn.
-In fact, the villages and small towns here appear to be engaged in a quiet rivalry over who can paint the most magnificent colours on their façades.
+The brief called for the kinds of subjects that visitors instinctively associate with Ireland: traditional pubs in all shades of colour and towns and villages with gloriously painted facades.
+No elaborate location scouting was needed for this one.
+In my former adopted home of West Cork, these scenes meet you at every turn.
+The villages and small towns here seem to be engaged in a quiet but spirited competition over who can put the most magnificent colours on their walls.

-Ireland’s capital, Dublin, is known for its colourful front doors, which appear like bursts of colour in a dull watercolour painting.
-In the west of the country, however, they don’t hold back on colour, and creativity knows no bounds.
-Rows of colourful streets have long since become iconic photogenic spots here, attracting visitors from all over the world.
-With good reason, as the colourful houses convey an irrepressible joy of life and represent cultural identity.
-Moreover, they act as a shining counterpoint to the often harsh coastal weather conditions.
+Ireland’s capital, Dublin, is known for its brightly painted front doors, which appear like bursts of colour in a dull watercolour painting.
+In the west of the country, though, they don’t hold back on colour, and creativity knows no bounds.
+These colourful streetscapes have long since become iconic subjects that draw visitors from all over the world.
+Rightly so, because the painted houses convey an irrepressible joy for life and stand for a cultural identity.
+They also serve as a shining counterpoint to the often harsh weather conditions along the coast.

 Related posts